Anne Pedersdotter

-Anne Pedersdotter (died 7 April 1590) was an alleged Norwegian witch.
-Her case was one of the most documented of the many witch trials in Norway in the 16th and 17th centuries.
+Anne Pedersdotter (c.
+1530 – died 7 April 1590) was a Norwegian woman who was accused of being a witch.
+Her case was one of the most documented of the many witchcraft trials in Norway in the 16th and 17th centuries.
 Together with Lisbeth Nypan, she was perhaps the most famous victim of the accusation in Norway.

 Biography

 Anne Pedersdotter was born in the first half of the 1500s in Trondheim, Norway, the daughter of an official.
 She was also the sister of Søren Pederssøn, who later became a judge in Trondheim.
-In 1552, she married Absalon Pedersson Beyer (1528-75), a fellow student of her brother's from Copenhagen who was a humanist, Lutheran clergyman, and theological lecturer at the Latin school in Bergen, where they lived.
+In 1552, she married Absalon Pederssøn Beyer (1528-75), a fellow student of her brother's from Copenhagen who was a humanist, Lutheran clergyman, and theological lecturer at the Latin school in Bergen, where they lived.
 They had eight children, of which only three survived to adulthood.
-Sadly, her husband passed away in April 1575.
+Her husband died in April 1575.

-First Accusation
+First accusation

 In the final years of her husband Absalon Pedersson Beyer's life, Anne Pedersdotter was accused of witchcraft for the first time.
-The allegations claimed that she had murdered her husband's uncle, Bishop Gjeble Pederssøn, in order to pave the way for her husband to become bishop.
+The allegations claimed that she had murdered her husband's uncle, Bishop Gjeble Pederssøn, in order to pave the way for her husband to become a bishop.
 This accusation took place during a power struggle between the clergy and the bourgeoisie, with Absalon Pedersson Beyer being a prominent representative of the clergy.
-He managed to obtain a letter of acquittal from the king in Copenhagen to clear his wife's name.
+He managed to obtain a letter of acquittal from King Frederick II to clear his wife's name.

 After Beyer's death, Anne Pedersdotter received a letter exempting her from taxes and allowing her to settle anywhere in the country.
 Despite this promising turn of events, the witchcraft accusations had taken a toll on her.
 She became bitter and withdrawn, and rumors persisted despite her acquittal.
 She responded to the gossip and accusations with cursing and quarreling, getting into arguments with neighbors and those around her.
 While her reactions may have indicated her strength and independence, they weakened her position as a widow compared to her former position as a priest's wife.
 Unfortunately, she was always regarded as a witch, and her isolation only intensified as the rumors about her continued to circulate.